August 26, 2024

 Wyoming A&C of ABC Test

-Still, some other states have their own method of determining worker status.
+Still, some states have other methods of determining worker status.
 In our list of classification tests by state, you’ll notice that some states only abide by specific parts of the ABC test (marked A,B,C).
 It’s important to pay particular attention to these state regulations.

 Wrapping up

-Whether you end up using the ABC Test or the Common Law Test, knowing your workers’ correct classification is essential to running accurate payroll and shielding yourself from potential lawsuits.
+Whether you use the ABC Test or the Common Law Test, knowing your workers’ correct classification is essential to running a business and shielding yourself from potential lawsuits.

-Now that you’ve identified what your employees and contractors ARE, it’s time to pay them.
+Now that you’ve identified who your production employees and contractors are, it’s time to pay them.
 Not sure how to do that?
 Our practical guide to running film payroll has you covered.

 Last Updated